alext234/coronavirus-stats/README.md

 ## Charts and Data on Coronavirus
 This repository contains data in (CSV format) which are scraped from reliable sources (e.g. World Health Organisation).

-Data are frequently scraped and pushed back to this repository together with generated charts (.PNG files).
+Data are scraped daily and pushed back to this repository together with generated charts (.PNG files).

+Data scraping are automated with [Github Actions](https://github.com/features/actions).

 ### From WHO (World Health Organisation) Situation reports